JSpeedie/G2ME-legacy/README.md

 directory for every `G2ME` command you run by using `-d` (which is a hassle).

-## What are the advantages of G2ME?
+## What are the benefits of using G2ME over using another Glicko-2 project?

-This program takes simple file input, and saves lots of player information.
-This is in stark contrast to the Glicko2 implementations that existed at the start of this project, which only provided functions for calculating one's new rating after playing someone else. `G2ME` not only allows one to calculate the ratings of people without having to touch code, but it also *stores* the Glicko2 information *plus* all players' Glicko2 history, their head-to-heads, the tournaments they've attended, and more.
+The main benefit is that `G2ME` stores the Glicko-2 data of players.
+This means I can calculate the Glicko-2 data for a collection of players one week, and if some of the same players also compete the next week, `G2ME` will automatically use their latest Glicko-2 values when running the new calculations.

+`G2ME` also stores additional data on all players.
+For instance, `G2ME` stores the entire Glicko-2 history of all players that have entered the system.
+It stores their head-to-heads, the tournaments they've attended, and more, and this can be useful for further evaluating players.

 ## The Glicko2 System Briefly Explained

-In chess they often use elo to generate a number that represents your skill.
+In chess they often use Elo to generate a single number that represents the skill of a competitor.
+The Elo system is still widely used in the world of chess, but it has garnered some criticism since it's invention.
-Some have raised concerns with elo as a rating system.
 For instance, consider 2 players with the same rating, but who have been playing for vastly different amounts of time.
-One who has only just played their first set, the other who has been playing at this club (or what have you) for years.
-In ELO, They have no discernible difference.
-They have only one number representing each of them and no way of representing novelty.
-Glicko2 fixes this by adding `RD` aka Rating Deviation (literally the Standard Deviation of that players Rating).
-This allows future calculations to factor in the certainty of someones rating.
-The more sure the system is of the loser's rating, (usually) the larger the change in the winner's rating.
-Glicko2 also uses one other number.
-Volatility.
-This number usually defaults to 0.06 (although it depends on the system and who's managing it) and the higher it is, the more erratic that player's results have been.
-This number is also used in calculations to reduce the effect on a player who was upset (lost a set/game as the favourite) by a player with erratic placings and inversely, to reduce the increase in rating for the erratic player who just upset someone.
+The first player has just finished their first-ever set, but the second player has been playing at this club for years.
+Through the eyes of Elo, there is no difference between these 2 players.
+In reality, we might have good reason to be quite confident in the rating of the second player, who has achieved their rating over dozens and perhaps even hundreds of sets.
+When it comes to the first player, we might not be so sure of their rating after a single set.
+Perhaps they were very nervous or they got extremely lucky.
+Glicko-2 aims to improve on Elo and solve problems like this by adding more variables that we associate with each player.
+Glicko-2 not only has a rating value, but also an "RD" or Rating Deviation (literally the Standard Deviation of that players Rating) and a Volatility.
+The former allows future Glicko-2 calculations to factor in the certainty of someone's rating.
+The more sure the system is of the loser of a set's rating, (usually) the larger the change in the winner's rating.
+The volatility value, on the other hand, usually defaults to 0.06 (although it depends on the system and who's managing it) and a higher value represents that the player's results have been more erratic.
+This number is also used in calculations to reduce the effect on players who suffered surprising wins or losses to erratic players.

-Long story short, Glicko2 adds 2 other numbers to help represent a player and facilitate more accurate ratings.
-To the end user, the rating is still the most important number, but the manager can use RD (and/or volatility) to determine if they have enough concrete data on a player to include them in their pr, for example.
-Other uses include just a volatility pr/consistency pr.
+In short, Glicko-2 adds 2 other variables to help represent a player's perceived skill more accurately, and insodoing, Glicko-2 facilitates more accurate player ratings.
+To the end user, the rating variable is still the most important number, but the manager can use RD (and/or volatility) to determine if they have enough concrete data on a player to include them in their pr, for example.

-## TODO

-* Add option for user to set time period where a player receives no RD adjustments for missing events (default 1 or 2 weeks?)
-* Make sure glicko2.c meets code conventions (line length, doc string, no TODOs)
-* Move barebones glicko2 C implementation to separate repo for those who just want that part of the project.
-* Remove TODOs in G2ME.c, make sure invalid input/error checking is sound